 The McPhees, formerly railwaymen from the east, arrived at Telegraph Creek in the 1930s.
 Alex McPhee had variously been the town’s gravedigger, electrician, carpenter and explosives man, keeping the river clear of debris, so the stern-wheeler could make it all the way up from Wrangell, Alaska, a three day journey during the ice-free months.
 During the non-navigable months the mail arrived by dog sled, until the bush plane era of the thirties improved things somewhat.
 In his spare time McPhee trapped beaver and marten, mink and otter and he told Hoagland he’d wanted to marry an Indian girl once, except she’d banged her head on the gunwhale of the boat and drowned in the river.

 The salmon running in the months through July to September in the Stikine and Tahltan rivers had always been a big deal; McPhee said they used to catch salmon so big they needed a hatchet to cut their throats.
-Doubtless the men and women who forged an existence in this town had to be as uncompromising as the hills and mountains hemming them in.
-Hoagland got wind of an old trapper by the name of Fowler who’d toughed out the whole winter with a burst prostate gland.
+Doubtless the men and women who forged an existence in this town were as uncompromising as the hills and mountains hemming them in.
+Hoagland got wind of an old trapper by the name of Fowler who’d toughed out the whole of the winter with a burst prostate gland.
 He writes of how, on another occasion … “Fowler spent a year alone on the Taku watershed, where he thought he was on to some gold.
 When he returned he was batty and babbling and handing out gifts on the trail, his shirt and snowshoes and samplings of ore and fisher skins”.

 In the 1898 Klondike gold rush, Telegraph Creek was one of many transit points for gold seekers heading to the Yukon.
 As a result of all this frenzied activity the government deemed it worthwhile to construct the Yukon Telegraph line in 1901, continuing it north from Telegraph Creek, through Atlin and up to Dawson City.
 The swathe hacked through the forests of British Columbia ended up as something of a thoroughfare for some, becoming known as the Telegraph Trail.
-Prior to the First World War Norman Foster was said to be an ‘expert’ on the Telegraph trail: when the creeks froze up Foster ran the mail along it using a sled and his dog team, for which he was paid $100 a month.
+Prior to the First World War, Norman Foster was said to be an ‘expert’ on the Telegraph trail: when the creeks froze up Foster ran the mail along it using a sled and his dog team, for which he was paid $100 a month.
 The telegraph linemen in the relay cabins along the route fed him and stored food for his dogs, to help ease the toil of his nine day journey.
 In turn, Foster kept them supplied with rum on the basis that “… the isolation did nothing to them that the rum couldn’t straighten out”.

 One of the linemen had been a composer and Foster hauled out an organ to help soothe his nerves.
 The trail also attracted another kind of person, Hoagland writes in his book, folks he describes as … “the desperate and destitute, the specialist, the stunt man” … and those same telegraph linemen did what they could for all the people who came wandering to their door.
 The most famous was probably Lilian, a Russian lady on her way home from New York.
 Going north from Hazelton she found the trail getting more arduous, though she was well cared for: “the linemen in the cabins fed her and patched her clothes and bound her feet in moosehide when her shoes gave out”.
 They gave her a puppy for company, which shortly died and so Lilian stuffed it, continuing her trek with it tucked under her arm.
 She saw out the winter in Atlin, cooking for miners and washing clothes in the freezing river.
 Later, she made it all the way to Point Barrow on the Bering Straight, a place where she hoped to persuade the Eskimos to paddle her across to Russia.
 Instead, they fixed her a raft and pushed her off.
 “After that nobody knows her fate.
 It’s hard to think of her surviving so much and not making it home.
 But she hadn’t been talkative and she didn’t write”.